maniadel/hubiquitus4java/README.md

 * HttpBot allows to retrive data from RSS feed

-The "HubiquitusComponents" folder content four components :
+The "HubiquitusComponents" folder content three components :

 * HTwitterAPI-1.1 allows to retrive data from twitter and post a tweets
 * HFacebook allows to retrive data from facebook
-* HInstagram allows to retrive data from instagram
 * HGooglePlus allows to retrive data from GooglePlus